KaiChen1008/crypto_final_2021/README.md

 ### Transfer

-To transfer a token to a given address.
-Enter the following informations:
+To transfer a token to a given address, enter the following informations:

 ```
 1. Compayn name(string)